awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-securestring-walkthrough.md

    }
    ```

-1. Execute the following command in AWS Tools for Windows PowerShell to create a new SSM document\.
+1. Run the following command in AWS Tools for Windows PowerShell to create a new SSM document\.

    ```
    $json = Get-Content C:\temp\JoinInstanceToDomain | Out-String
    New-SSMDocument -Name JoinInstanceToDomain -Content $json -DocumentType Command
    ```

-1. Execute the following command in AWS Tools for Windows PowerShell to join the instance to the domain
+1. Run the following command in AWS Tools for Windows PowerShell to join the instance to the domain

    ```
    Send-SSMCommand -InstanceId instance-id -DocumentName JoinInstanceToDomain